In celebration of Eid ul-Adha, there will be an Eid dish party in the Letterkenny Community Centre insha Allah.

 Ways to Donate/Take Part

 Here’s a downloadable sponsorship form so you can get your friends and family to sponsor you and show them you’re up for the challenge! 🙂

 You can either open and print or Right Click -> Save as…

 We’d love you to come and break your fast as our guest and sample some delicious ethnic food.
-We regret that places are limited so if you’d like to join us, please fill out the Google form at the link below and come along to the Letterkenny Community Centre on Saturday the 2nd of June at 9:30 pm.
+We regret that places are limited so if you’d like to join us, please fill out the Google form at the link below and come along to the Letterkenny Community Centre on Saturday the 16th of April at 8:30 pm.
 Just bring yourselves and an empty stomach.
 We’ll take care of the rest! 😉

 We regret that places are limited so if you’d like to come along, don’t delay!

 Ramadan is one of the holy months in the Islamic calendar.
-Kinda like lent but for Muslims.
+Sort of like lent but for Muslims.
 Muslims fast from dawn to dusk every day for a month.
 Whilst fasting, Muslims abstain from eating, drinking (even water), sexual relations and generally try extra hard to be a better person.
 That means trying extra hard not to lose their temper, gossip, backbite or anything else.
 It’s a form of worship where the idea is to get better at self-restraint (it’s like a workout for the soul) and to feel empathy for and really understand what it’s like for people around the world who may have a lack of food or clean water.

 Muslims believe that fasting is a commandment from God.
 The same God that Christians and Jews believe in.
 Muslims view Islam as a continuation of the message of previous messengers of God who are shared in Islam (e.g. Jesus, Moses, Abraham etc).

 For how long do they fast for exactly?